wessenstam/demoguide/docs/srvpam/mod2/mod2.md

 ### Scenario 1 - TSmith

-While still being on the client machine, open a Putty session to the **centos.thylab.local** and login as **tsmith@thylab.local** using the password **Delinea/4u**.
+While still being on the client machine, open a Putty session to the **centos.delinealabs.local** and login as **tsmith@delinealabs.local** using the password **Delinea/4u**.
 Try to run the following commands and see their outcome and compare them to the table below:

 | Command              | MFA needed | Allowed/Result |